GLOBAL MARKETS-China slides again, Europe follows

 By Patrick Graham

-LONDON, July 27 (Reuters) - Concerns over China dominated financial markets on Monday, with the biggest fall in Shanghai shares in eight years driving stock markets and prices of major commodities lower across the board.
+LONDON, July 27 (Reuters) - European stocks and major commodity prices fell hard on Monday as concerns over China dominated financial markets in the wake of the biggest drop in Shanghai shares in eight years.

-The dollar was weak ahead of the week’s main set piece - Wednesday’s Federal Reserve policy decision and statement - with a better-than-expected survey of German business sentiment prodding the euro above $1.11 for the first time in two weeks.
+The dollar was weak ahead of the week’s main set piece - Wednesday’s Federal Reserve policy decision and statement - with a better than expected survey of German business sentiment pushing the euro above $1.11 for the first time in a fortnight.

-But it was the stunning 8.5 percent fall in Shanghai that drove most of the moves early in the European day: Share indices in Frankfurt, London and Paris all slumped by more than 1 percent.
+But it was the stunning 8.5 percent fall in Shanghai that drove most of the moves early in the European day, with share indices in Frankfurt, London and Paris all sinking by more than 1 percent.

 “This really has its roots in nervousness that began in the U.S. at the end of last week,” said Andy Sullivan, a portfolio manager with Swiss investment firm GL Financial Group.